 Rewarding employees for their hard work and dedication during challenging seasons is something that has come up frequently over the course of the pandemic.
-Rewards are a wonderful option, but care should be taken to avert any unintended penalties.
+Gifts to employees are a wonderful option, but care should be taken to avert any unintended penalties.

 The go-to for most employers is Cash or Cash Equivalents.
 Handing an employee $50 in cash or a $50 gift card is a nice gesture, but unfortunately, both are considered taxable income.
 Therefore, your employee would need to be taxed on the value through payroll.